 Your relationship with others

-Impossible for a “trying” couple to avoid comments like “You think about it too much!”, “You have all the time in the world, there is no rush!”, “What are you waiting for, the clock is ticking…” or “It will happen when you are ready”.
-Those comments can be discouraging but the ones who said it were only trying to encourage you.
+It's impossible for a “trying” couple to avoid comments like “You think about it too much!”, “You have all the time in the world, there is no rush!”, “What are you waiting for, the clock is ticking…” or “It will happen when you are ready”.
+Those comments can be discouraging but those who say that are only trying to encourage you.
 Isabelle Dagenais, lecturer on the well-being of mothers and collaborator at motherforlife.com, explains that this kind of sentence is usually their way of saying that they feel powerless about your situation.